alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

   It may be helpful to change "grabbed" to "grabbed or restrained".
 ---
 * `p.255` in Table 5-2 General Skill Feats: Automatic Knowledge: "Recall Knowledge as a free action once per **day**".
 Full description on `p.258` says once per **round**.
+* `p.258` in Battle Medicine: It is unclear if the action requires a free hand and/or a healing kit
 * `p.265` in Read Lips: The first sentence of the second paragraph is worded like the first sentence of the first paragraph.
   It should be clearer that the feat allows deaf and hard of hearing to skip the Society checks the feat normally requires and whether they are fascinated and flat-footed while lipreading.
+* `p.272` in Item Damage: The first paragraph says items take damage when directly attacked, but the rules don't explain how to attack an unattended object.
 * `p.273` in Broken: "An object is broken when damage has reduced its Hit Points **below** its Broken Threshold".
 This feels inconsistent with page 272 where it says "when its Hit Points are **equal to or lower than**".
 Which is it?
 * `p.274` in Bulk: "This entry gives the armor’s Bulk, assuming you’re wearing the armor and distributing its weight across your body.
 A suit of armor that’s **carried or worn** usually has 1 more Bulk than what’s listed here".
 This should just be **carried**, right?
 Since the previous sentence deals with when it's worn.
 * `p.275` in Padded Armor entry: There's a strength value of 10, but no check or speed penalty.
 Is this on purpose?